Workshops and Learn-shops

 Incorporating modes of thinking into your sensory and consumer studies

-Dave Lundahl, InsightsNow, USA; Christopher Simmons, Ohio State University, USA; Mimi Sherlock, International Flavors and Fragrances, USA; Zi Yang, Mondelez, USA; Dolores Oreskovich, Nestle Nutrition, USA; Greg Stucky, InsightsNow, USA; Rachael Traill, Fonterra, USA; Nathalie Janin, Fonterra, USA
+Dave Lundahl, InsightsNow, USA; Christopher Simmons, Ohio State University, USA; Mimi Sherlock, International Flavors and Fragrances, USA; Zi Yang, Mondelez, USA; Dolores Oreskovich, Nestle Nutrition, USA; Greg Stucky, InsightsNow, USA; Rachael Traill, Fonterra, USA; Nathalie Janin, Fonterra, New Zealand

 Sense checking – new approaches for measuring tactile acuity